slavielle/shore/README.md

 So far I tested it on my Ubuntu Xenial Xerus so bare with me if it chashes on other linux systems.

 Docker version I used is : Docker version 1.12.0, build 8eab29e.
 Let's consider it as a minimal version.
-If you experiencing a problem with higher Docker version or if it works fine with lower Docker please let me know.
+If you experiencing a problem with higher Docker versions or if it works fine with lower Docker versions please let me know.

 and Whatever, feel free to collaborate and pull request me :)